 ANS student travel awards are made to students attending the ANS meeting and are a partial contribution towards their airfare costs.
 Sponsorship and encouragement of student participation in the annual ANS meetings was made a priority of the society as early as the 1982 AGM.
-Support has grown from 3 travel awards in 1984 to 71 in 1995 and 153 awards in 2012.
 The travel awards have been sponsored by ANS, industry and supporting Universities.

 Awards do not provide full reimbursement but all eligible applicants will receive a travel award with the number of successful applicants therefore dictating the size of awards, which are scaled according to the distance to the Meeting location.